2.4 PFAS Reductions and Alternative PFAS Formulations

 PFOA produced by 3M was primarily used as a fluoropolymer processing aid, with only about 3% of PFOA production used for other applications: mostly in antistatic coatings in medical films, with limited quantities used for electronics applications (for example, to create a humidity barrier on printed circuit boards and to coat precision bearings with silicone oil) (3M Company 2003).

-When 3M stopped producing PFOA in the early 2000s, it is reported that the manufacture of PFOA was continued by other domestic producers using fluorotelomerization (USEPA 2003).
-Domestic PFOA production was later phased out by the eight major domestic producers as described in Section 2.4.3.
+When 3M stopped producing PFOA in the early 2000s, it is reported that the manufacture of PFOA was continued by other domestic and international producers using fluorotelomerization (USEPA 2003; Wang et al. 2014).
+Domestic PFOA production was later phased out by the eight major domestic producers, as described in Section 2.4.3.
+Global production is summarized in Section 2.4.4 and Section 2.4.5.

 2.4.2 USEPA Significant New Use Rules (SNURs)